 - 6. Data Source, Collection, and Reporting: Internal database (Microsoft Excel); collected daily and reported quarterly. - 7.
-Calculation Methodology: Number of Conservation Orders issued within 30 days divided by the total number of Conservation Orders issued. - 8.
-Scope: Aggregate. - 9.
-Caveats: Complexity of the hearing dockets' geological, engineering, and/or legal review process, as well as other issues that may be controversial in nature to applicants and/or opponents, may lengthen the review process.
-Sustained increases in oil and gas prices result in increased activity, and are evident by an increased number of oil and gas hearing dockets to be reviewed, with the same level of staffing.
-Additionally, applicants' delays in submitting requested information after the hearing may delay the issuance of an Order.
+Calculation Methodology: Number of Conservation Orders issued within 30 days divided by the total number of Conservation Orders issued less any incomplete orders waiting on information from the applicant or due to complex geological, engineering or policy/legal factors. - 8.
+Scope: Aggregate.

+- 9. Caveats: Complexity of the hearing dockets' geological, engineering, and/or legal review process, as well as other issues that may be controversial in nature to applicants and/or opponents, may lengthen the review process.
+Increases in oil and gas prices can result in increased activity, and will increase the number of oil and gas hearing dockets to be reviewed with the current level of staffing.
+Additionally, applicants' delays in submitting requested information after the hearing may delay the issuance of an Order, thus placing the Commissioner of Conservation in jeopardy of a mandamus suit.
 Any reduced level of staffing may lengthen the time for completion of Orders. - 10.
-Responsible Person: Pam LeBlanc, Geologist Supervisor; Pam.LeBlanc@la.gov; Phone: (225)342-5520 oil and gas exploration and production by ensuring that 90% of the Conservation Orders issued as a result of oil and gas hearings are issued within 30 days of the hearing date; and that 99% of the Conservation Orders with Critical Date Requests are issued within the requested time frame, annually through 2022.
+Responsible Person: Heath Borden, Geologist Supervisor; Heath.Borden@la.gov; Phone: (225)342-5520 issued within 30 days of receipt resulting in a permitting process that is efficiently and effectively conducted to serve the public and industry while protecting citizens' rights, safety, and the production and conservation of the state's non-renewable.